 The most important risk factor for getting traveler’s diarrhea is the destination.
-Underdeveloped countries with unsafe water supplies pose the highest risk.
+Underdeveloped countries with unsafe water supplies or sanitation pose the highest risk.
 The following factors increase your chance of getting traveler’s diarrhea.
 If you have any of these risk factors and plan to travel internationally, tell your doctor:

 Symptoms can include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 A stool sample may be taken.
 This will allow your doctor to identify the pathogen.

 Talk with your doctor about the best treatment plan for you.
 Your doctor may direct you to self-treat if you are traveling to certain countries and have sudden moderate to severe diarrhea.
 People who get traveler's diarrhea usually get better within 3-5 days even without treatment.
 Treatment options include the following: